gkourtellas/myweb_scraper/README.md

      - `date` = the site uses a date in the URL (appends DD-MM-YY)
      - `static` = normal URL (or leave anything other than “date”)
    - date_format (optional): one of `dd/mm`, `dd/mm/yy`, `mm/dd` (used to verify today’s tip)
-   - lines_to_trim (optional): integer, how many lines from the top of the extracted text to include in the Telegram message
+   - lines_to_trim (optional): integer, how many lines from the top of the extracted text to include in the Telegram message (also used for dedupe)
    - Examples:
      - `https://example.com/tips/|static|.post-title,.post-body|dd/mm|8`
      - `https://betparade.net/to-over-25-tis-imeras-|date|.entry-content|dd/mm|6`